astampoulis/website-source/content/blog/makam-tutorial-01.md

 expr : type.
 ```

-There are built-in sorts for strings and integers in Makam, and booleans and lists are already
+There are built-in sorts for strings and integers in Makam; booleans
-defined in its standard library.
-Like in most functional languages, all elements of a list are
+and lists are already defined in its standard library.
+Like in most
+functional languages, all elements of a list are of the same type, so
-of the same type, so lists of expressions are a different type than, say, lists of strings.
+lists of expressions are a different type than, say, lists of strings.

 We can now define the constructors for expressions as follows: